I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 The starting fare is approx $0.24 for a single ride.

 Driving in Mexico can seem chaotic, and I wouldn’t recommend it if this is your first time driving in Latin America.
 Drivers can be ruthless, careless, and very offensive.
-But, if you’re adventurous and want to have your own wheels in the city, you have access to a toll road in the city that can make traffic less hectic during rush hour.
+But, if you’re adventurous and want to have your own wheels in the city, you have access to a toll road that can make traffic less hectic during rush hour.

 The toll road fees start at $1.50, and your car must have a special tag on its windshield.